Sign Up to Promote National Voter Registration Day

 State-Level Preparations Underway for Federal Overtime Rules Change

-at least 10 states and the District of Columbia, the new federal overtime rules will automatically apply to virtually all employees and employers because the state laws extend federal rules to even the smallest workplaces.
+the states.
+In at least 10 states and the District of Columbia, the new federal overtime rules will automatically apply to virtually all employees and employers because the state laws extend federal rules to even the smallest workplaces.
 In all other states, the federal wage and hour law applies to most employers and employees, but there are exceptions depending on the commercial revenue and specific work duties involved.
 Nonprofits have been attending trainings by state associations of nonprofits and others to prepare for the change.
-(See upcoming overtime training
+(See

 State and local governments likewise are required to follow the new overtime rule.
 Writing in Governing Management & Labor, Liz Farmer highlights that state and local governments are already aware that they will experience increased personnel costs for public employees.
 She points out that governments should also anticipate higher operating costs as the work performed for governments by nonprofits working under grants and contracts will have to be increased to account for changes in wage and hour laws.
 The National Council of Nonprofits’ recent report, The Nonprofit Overtime Implementation Conundrum, recommends that governments immediately reopen or renegotiate existing grants and contracts with nonprofits either to revise reimbursement rates that incorporate the increased costs of the overtime rule or to adjust performance obligations.
 Reopening grants and contracts now to address the intervening change in federal law will prevent a crush of activity on governments and nonprofits alike in December when the new rule takes effect.